dbsystel/TUPW/README.md

 ## License

-TUPW is released under the MIT license.
+TUPW is released under the 2-clause BSD license.
 See LICENSE for details.